 A home loan is an amount of money that is lent by a bank or any other financial institution to finance the purchase of a property.

 A first home buyer loan is the type of loan meant for people who look forward to getting their first foot on the property ladder.

-The first home buyers can opt for loan to ease the home buying process.
-There are three types of home loans, like:
+The first home buyers can opt for a loan to ease the home buying process.
+There are three types of home loans:

 - Fixed Home Loan

 - Split Home Loan and